Myrna Pérez: Career

-Notable cases

-In 2006, Perez represented the Idaho Aids Foundation in a suit against the Idaho Housing and Finance Association regarding the cut-off of funding for the former’s programming.

-In 2007, Perez was part of the legal team participating in a suit involving the voting rights of convicted felons in Alabama.

-Perez participated as amicus in a suit challenging the at-large voting system set up by the Village of Port Chester as violative of the Voting Rights Act by diluting Hispanic votes.

-In 2016, Perez served as counsel for a number of plaintiff groups challenging Texas SB 14, which required photo ID in order to vote.
-Perez successfully persuaded the Fifth Circuit to strike down the law.

-In 2020, Perez represented plaintiffs challenging restrictions placed on felon re-enfranchisement by the Florida legislature, Jones v.
-Governor of Fla.

-Also in 2020, Perez defended the state of Pennsylvania’s mail-in-voting scheme for the 2020 presidential elections.

 Federal judicial service

-On June 15, 2021, President Joe Biden announced his intent to nominate Pérez to serve as a United States circuit judge of the United States Court of Appeals for the Second Circuit to the seat vacated by Judge Denny Chin, who assumed senior status on June 1, 2021.
+On June 15, 2021, President Joe Biden announced his intent to nominate Pérez to serve as a United States circuit judge for the Second Circuit to the seat vacated by Judge Denny Chin, who assumed senior status on June 1, 2021.
 On July 14, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
 During her hearing, Pérez was questioned about her voting rights advocacy, including an article she had written called "The GOP Campaign to Make Elections Less Free."
 Pérez said that she didn't write or approve the article headline, and pledged to set aside her past advocacy work if confirmed to the court.
 On August 5, 2021, her nomination was reported out of committee by a 12–10 vote.
+On October 19, 2021, Majority Leader Chuck Schumer filed cloture on her nomination.
 On October 21, 2021, the United States Senate invoked cloture on her nomination by a 51–48 vote.
 On October 25, 2021, her nomination was confirmed by a 48–43 vote.
 She received her judicial commission on November 12, 2021.